 We know from research that failure to support contact with siblings means there’s less chance of achieving a safe, stable and permanent home for that child.

-Guidelines for alternative care
+Guidelines on sibling contact for children in alternative care

 The United Nations has issued Guidelines for the Alternative Care of Children .